 - eating late at night

 - eating three large meals instead of small, frequent meals

-- taking blood-thinning medications such as aspirin
+- taking blood-thinning medications such as aspirin (Bufferin)

 - lying flat while sleeping